bbawj/note-vault/Notes/Interrupts.md

 lastmod: 2022-11-21
 ---
 # Interrupts
 An interrupt is a request for the processor to interrupt currently executing code so that the event can be processed in a timely manner.

-> [!Traps]
-A trap is a CPU generated interrupt caused by a software error or a request:
-> - __unhandled exceptions in a program used to transfer control back to the [OS](2005%20Operating%20Systems.md) __
-> - user programs requesting execution of system calls which needs the OS
+It usually refers to **hardware interrupts** triggered by, for example, USB controllers, which generate them on the basis of some event.
+Interrupts can also include [Exceptions](Notes/Exceptions.md), which are triggered by the CPU itself.
 ## Interrupt Service Routine
 ### Interrupt Handling
 1. [Context Switch](Notes/Context%20Switch.md)